micro-nova/AmpliPiWallPanel/README.md

 </p>

 # Overview
-The AmpliPi wallpanel is a in-wall touch interface for controlling an AmpliPi Zone or Group of Zones in your house.
-It uses the NSPanel by Sonoff with custom controller firmware and display ui.
-Since it uses the NSPanel the firmware can be loaded on an existing panel by following these [steps](#programming-the-nspanel), preloaded wall panels can be purchased [here](https://www.micro-nova.com/amplipi/store/amplipi-in-wall-wifi-touchscreen-controller-with-integrated-2-device-switch).
+The AmpliPi wallpanel is an in-wall touch interface for controlling an AmpliPi Zone or Group of Zones in your house.
+It uses the [NSPanel by Sonoff](https://sonoff.tech/product/smart-wall-swtich/nspanel) with custom controller firmware and display UI.
+Since it uses the NSPanel the firmware can be loaded on an existing panel by following these [steps](#programming-the-nspanel), preloaded wall panels can be purchased [at the MicroNova web store](https://www.micro-nova.com/amplipi/store/amplipi-in-wall-wifi-touchscreen-controller-with-integrated-2-device-switch).

 ## Controller
-Built on a micro-python runtime and runs on an ESP32.
+Built on a MicroPython runtime and runs on an ESP32.
 It can adjust zone and group volumes using AmpliPi's API.

-## Button controlled Relays
+## Button-controlled Relays
-The two physical buttons can control two LED light circuits, We are planning on exposing these via MQTT in the future.
+The two physical buttons can control two low-powered light circuits, see the [NSPanel specifications](https://sonoff.tech/product/smart-wall-swtich/nspanel) for full details.
+We are planning on exposing the physical buttons via MQTT in the future.

 ## Display
-The NSPanel uses of a Nextion display for the touch panel display that communicates directly with the controller.
-The UI has been completely customized for controlling an AmpliPi zone.
+The NSPanel uses a Nextion display for the touch panel display that communicates directly with the controller.
+The UI has been completely customized for controlling an AmpliPi Zone or Group.

 ## Comms
 TODO: talk about serial communication between stm32 and esp32.

 ## Updates
-The panel uses GitHub releases to provide firmware and ui updates.
+The panel uses GitHub releases to provide firmware and UI updates.
 New releases available will be indicated by a red dot on top of the settings icon.

 ## Programming the NSPanel
 TODO: add instructions on how to use the device